The Turner Diaries: Plot

 Eventually, the Organization seizes the nuclear weapons at Vandenberg Air Force Base in Southern California and targets missiles at New York City and Tel Aviv.
 While in control of California, the Organization ethnically cleanses the area of all non-whites by forcing them into the Eastern United States, which is still controlled by the System.
 Meanwhile, hundreds of thousands of African Americans are forced into the desert to cause an economic crisis on the System's welfare system and all Jews are beaten, lynched, or shot.
 The resulting racial conflict in the east causes many whites to "wake up" and begin fleeing to Southern California, which becomes a white ethnostate.
 Northern California also falls, but is ruled under martial law by a conservative general who refuses to cooperate with the Organization.

 The Organization raids the houses of all individuals who have been reported to be race traitors in some way, including those white people who "defiled" their race by living with or marrying non-whites.
 These individuals are dragged from their homes and hanged in the streets of Los Angeles in an event which comes to be known as the "Day of the Rope" (August 1, 1993).
 The Organization then uses its Southern Californian base of operations and its nuclear weapons to open a wider war in which it launches nuclear strikes against New York City and Israel, initiates a nuclear exchange between the United States and Soviet Union, and plants nuclear weapons and new combat units throughout North America.
 Many major U.S. cities are destroyed, including Baltimore and Detroit.
 Governments all over the world fall one by one, and violent anti-Jewish riots break out in the streets.
 Meanwhile, the United States is put in a state of absolute martial law and transformed into a military dictatorship.

 The United States government decides to invade the Organization's stronghold in Southern California.
-The leaders of the Order now inform Earl Turner of his punishment for having failed to resist interrogation: he must pilot an aircraft equipped with a nuclear warhead and destroy the Pentagon in a kamikaze style suicide strike, before the invasion can be launched.
-The 2099 epilogue summarizes how, following the success of Turner's mission, the Organization went on to conquer the rest of the world and how all non-white races of people were murdered.
+The leaders of the Order now inform Earl Turner of his punishment for having failed to resist interrogation: he must pilot an aircraft equipped with a nuclear warhead and destroy the Pentagon in a kamikaze-style suicide strike, before the invasion can be launched.
+The 2099 epilogue summarizes how, following the success of Turner's mission, the Organization went on to conquer the rest of the world and how all non-white people were eliminated.